PrivateCaptcha/docs/content/docs/reference/widget-options.md

 #### `data-styles`

 `data-styles` allows you to override some of the widget styles to better fit into your website's design.
-Example of override: `data-style=":host { --border-radius: .75rem; }"`.
+Example of override: `data-style="--border-radius: .75rem;"`.

 The following variables support overrides: